coolokawesome/coolokawesome/README.md

 <h1 align="center">Hi there, my name's Syrus Samson 👋</h1>
 <h3 align="center">Web Developer</h3>

-- 🔭 I’m currently a freelancer/student in web development, with focus on front-end technologies and frameworks
+- 🔭 A current freelancer working with small businesses, studying front-end technologies and frameworks

 - 👨‍💻 You can know more about me and see some of my recent projects at [syrussamson.ca](https://www.syrussamson.ca/)